 - Your company/team size.
 The quantity of workers who will need the tool and their functions will help you determine what scope of workflow you need to cover.
 Tool functionality will also depend on that.

 - Tool’s complexity.
 If effective collaboration is your primary goal, you will have to arrange some training sessions or demos for your employees.
-The more complicated the software is, the more problematic it will be for your team to use it, especially at first.
+The more complicated the creative project management software is, the more problematic it will be for your team to use it, especially at first.
 Tread lightly here.

 - Customization abilities.
 Depending on your industry, you will want to make the tool workflow as suitable for you as possible.
 Consider the possibility to make these deviations.